OzanOcak/web001/posts/article3.md

 ## React Basics

 React app starts from index.js (or main.js if you use vite).
-End of the file ReactDom renders the virtual Dom and start observing changes in the state of dom by using diffing algorith.
+End of the index.js, ReactDom renders jsx elements to virtual Dom and start observing changes of state of virtual dom by using diffing algorith.

 ```javascript
 ReactDOM.render(